yamatolab/current-calculations-for-proteins/README.rst

 Development
 ===========
 **New branches** should be made only from development branch, except for hotfixes.
 Same rule applies for merges.
-The development branch is then merged to master, see `a successful branching model`_.
+The development branch is then merged to master, see `A successful Git branching model`_.

 **Commit messages** should follow these rules:

     1. Separate subject from body with a blank line
     2. Limit the subject line to 50 characters
     3. Capitalize the subject line
     4. Do not end the subject line with a period
     5. Use the imperative mood in the subject line
     6. Wrap the body at 72 characters
     7. Use the body to explain what and why vs. how

 For example::